mattcone/markdown-guide/_tools/zettlr.md

     <tr>
       <td><a href="/extended-syntax/#fenced-code-blocks">Fenced Code Blocks</a></td>
       <td class="table-success">Yes</td>
-      <td>You have to tell Zettlr explicitly which language to use by simply adding its identifier directly after the introducing code fence.</td>
+      <td>You have to tell Zettlr which language to use by adding its identifier directly after the introducing code fence.</td>
     </tr>
     <tr>
       <td><a href="/extended-syntax/#footnotes">Footnotes</a></td>